-Studying Abroad and Living in Prague, Czech Republic with CIEE
+Studying Abroad and Living in Prague, Czech Republic

 Land of the “Unbearable Lightness of Being”

-Article and photos by Tanya Xu
+by Tanya Xu

 Why Study in Prague?

 I will be honest: many students study in Prague because the beer is world-famous and food and transportation is cheap.
-And yes, it’s true: their beer is good (especially the Pilsner brand), their food is cheap (groceries cost around $25 per week), and public transportation is also cheap (you can hop on a train to anywhere in the Czech Republic for less than the price of a movie ticket).
+And yes, it’s true: their beer is good (especially the Pilsner brand), their food is cheap (groceries cost around $50 per week), and public transportation is also affordable (you can hop on a train to anywhere in the Czech Republic for less than the price of a movie ticket).

 On the surface, Prague is a small, romantic, cobble-stoned, red-roofed city, organized along a river and crossed by many bridges.
 Underneath, Prague is growing, a little unsteady on its new democratic feet, and still coping with the hangover from Communism.

 And that speaks to how many might see the Czech Republic in general.
 In the past, it was a culturally rich and central crossroad connecting Western and Eastern Europe, sometimes getting swept up in the intersection of much larger empires.
-Today, it is a modest but very lively and still culturally rich nation in Central Europe, trying and beginning to catch up with many of the European economic giants that surround it (as the 14th largest economy in the EU).
+Today, it is a modest but lively and still culturally rich nation in Central Europe, trying and beginning to catch up with many of the European economic giants that surround it (as the 13th largest economy in the EU).
 Czech students were always surprised why I would want to come here (“Why would you choose to study here?” was a frequent question), but it is also for that very reason that I think it is important to experience life in a smaller, less well-known country such as the Czech Republic.

 Ultimately, understanding both sides of the power balance is invaluable for understanding international relations and different cultures, and this was one of the most valuable lessons I took away from studying and living in the Czech Republic.